Server root certificate selection policy (informative)

 - The security of TLS against man-in-the-middle attacks is dependent on the weakest root certificate trusted by a Terminal.

 - The security of various key lengths changes with time as computing power increases.
-Specifically 1024 bit RSA keys are no longer recommended for use.
+Specifically 1024 bit RSA keys may no longer be used.

 - Service providers need to know which root certificates are trusted by Terminals to achieve interoperability.